AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 ## 3.11.1 2017-10-20

 - Fix bug where log filters were not populated correctly
-- Fix bug where web3 API was sometimes injected after the page loaded.
+- Fix bug where webu API was sometimes injected after the page loaded.
 - Fix bug where first account was sometimes not selected correctly after creating or restoring a vault.
 - Fix bug where imported accounts could not use new eth_signTypedData method.